Joel Dean Pugh

 do with a guy like that; sort of uncool by association….
 Manson was what Joel,

-on her and Joel’s relationship, and they eventually broke up, putting paid to
+on her and Joel’s relationship and they broke up, putting paid to

 any future plans.
 As former Los Angeles Deputy District Attorney Stephen Kay